Available 24/7 for Free Consultations

 • Skillfully present your pain and suffering in a manner that an otherwise healthy person can understand.

 The success of your medical malpractice claim will depend heavily on your attorney’s ability to show the treatment you received failed to meet the accepted standard of care.
-Call the Buffalo accident attorneys at Towey Law, PLLC to discuss your case today.
+Call the Buffalo injury attorneys at Towey Law, PLLC to discuss your case today.

 What Types of Claims Can a Medical Malpractice Attorney Handle?